The informal British-English phrase one over the eight means: one drink too many.

 It is probable that there is no logical explanation, that the number eight is arbitrary and that the expression is simply a euphemism for having too much to drink, regardless of the actual number of drinks that have been consumed.

-two punning uses of the phrase, from The Pall Mall Gazette (London):
+Two punning uses of the phrase one over the eight, from The Pall Mall Gazette (London):

 “THOSE AFTER-EIGHT SINS.”